ToKe79/retroarch-kodi-addon-LibreELEC/README.md

 Screenshots are stored in `/storage/screenshots`.

-The addon includes also following subfolders in the `resources` folder:
+The add-on includes also following subfolders in the `resources` folder, so you don't have to download these:

 `assets` Contains wallpapers, themes, icons, fonts, etc.